openreplay/openreplay/scripts/README.md

 - **openreplay-cli:**

   This script will help to manage OpenReplay applications.
-Basic operations covered are
+Basic operations covered are:
   - status: status of the applications
   - logs: logs of a specific application
   - stop: stop one or all services